sakshisharma84/mke-docs/content/docs/operations/backup-restore/in-cluster.md

 test-20240507173309   test     Completed   2024-05-07 17:33:09 -0400 EDT   2024-05-07 17:33:34 -0400 EDT   0        121        2024-05-07 17:33:09 -0400 EDT   <none>
 ```

-Optionally, you can view detailed logs by running the
+To view detailed logs, log in to the MinIO UI.
-`mkectl restore logs --name test-20240507173309` command.

 ## Accessing the MinIO Console